asalber/asalber.github.io/statistics/manual/regression.md

 The result is a set of points that usually is known as a *point cloud*.

-**Example** The scatter plot below represent the distribution of heights and weights of the previous sample.
+**Example**.
+The scatter plot below represent the distribution of heights and weights of the previous sample.

 <img class="img-center" src="img/regression/height_weight_scatterplot.svg" alt="Scatter plot of heights and weights" width="600">